Jonathan-Greve/RetinaSegmentation1/README.md

 Basic Image proccesing Algorithm for segmenting the blood vessels in the retina using the threshold method.

 Requires:
-1) That you manually decide on the threshold.
+- That you manually decide on the threshold.

-This program requires a mask image and a ground truth image to calculate the quality of the segmentation (Accuracy, Sensitivity, SPecificity).
+This program requires a mask image and a ground truth image to calculate the quality of the segmentation (Accuracy, Sensitivity, Specificity).
 It is therefore not a good candidate for creating an automated segmentation algorithm.